avocado136/avocado136.github.io/_posts/2024-07-10-flowmatching.md

 The straight-line probability path is represented by the mean $$\mu = tx_1 + (1 - t)x_0$$ of $$p_t$$.
 When $$t$$ is close to $$0$$, $$x_t$$ is close to $$x_0$$, and when $$t$$ is close to $$1$$, $$x_t$$ is close to $$x_1$$.
 At any time between $$[0,1]$$, $$\mu$$ is the interpolation of $$x_1$$ and $$x_0$$.

-Below is the backbone of OTCFM in pseudo code if you ever wanna train a OTCFM model
+Below is the backbone of OTCFM in semi-pseudo code if you ever wanna train a OTCFM model

 ```python
 import torch